 Federal and state laws require reporting of spills involving pesticides that are regulated as Hazardous Substances or as Extremely Hazardous Substances.
 Not all pesticides meet these criteria.
 Pesticides that are on these lists have reporting requirements based on the amount of active ingredient spilled, referred to as the Reportable Quantity (RQ).
 When in doubt, contact the appropriate agency (see Laws and Regulations).

 Documents to keep on file

 Keep copies of your storage location map, storage unit floor plan, and current or seasonal inventory in a secure place away from the storage unit.
 Keep copies of labels and SDSs for every chemical in storage.

 Work with emergency responders

 Notify local fire departments or other first responders about the location and contents of your pesticide storage facility.
 You may be required to notify your Local Emergency Planning Committee (LEPC) about the contents of your storage building.

 Large-scale commercial storage or restricted use pesticide storage facilities should have written contingency plans describing the procedures for managing fires involving pesticides.
-The document entitled Fire and Spill Emergency Pre-Plan for Handling Agricultural Chemicals available from The NC Pesticide Safety Education website provides grids for drawing the property site and drainage routes, list of emergency contacts, fire fighting tactics and location of available resources.
+The document entitled Fire and Spill Emergency Pre-Plan for Handling Agricultural Chemicals available from The NC Pesticide Safety Education website provides grids for drawing the property site and drainage routes, a list of emergency contacts, fire fighting tactics, and location of available resources.
 Update the plan yearly, and review it with your local Fire Department.

 Remember that it is sometimes safer to let a chemical fire burn itself out than to expose firefighters to pesticides or to contaminate large quantities of water.
-Let the fire fighter make this decision.
+Let the firefighter make this decision.